vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

 # Quick start

-Use the Recurring API to create different types of agreements, get information about agreements, update and stop agreements.
+Use the Recurring API to create different types of agreements, get information about agreements, and update and stop agreements.
 After creating the agreements, you still need to send the charge requests.
 So, you use the Recurring API to create charges for an agreement, get lists of charges for an agreement, cancel or refund charges, or capture reserved charges.